 The Committee periodically creates and archives subcommittees depending on their fulfillment of assignments from the Committee.
 Archived NSFA subcommittees include Trafficking, Community & Family Voice, Grievance Procedure, Training, and Court Implementation.
 These groups may be called upon, reviewed and/or revived depending on need of the Committee and emerging issues.
-During FY2022, the SFA Committee completed a SWOT (Strengths, Weaknesses, Opportunities, Threats) Analysis to determine what areas within SFA could be strengthened.
+During FY 2022, the SFA Committee completed a SWOT (Strengths, Weaknesses, Opportunities, Threats) Analysis to determine what areas within SFA could be strengthened.
 The Committee identified there are opportunities to improve engagement with members, senators, youth, and community members to further progress on recommendations each year.
 Previous recommendations regarding DHHS designating Transition Youth Advocates have been adopted by DHHS.

-For more information or to get involved, please visit our website, or email necc.contact@nebraska.gov.
+For more information or to get involved, please visit our website: childrens.nebraska.gov, or email nebraska.gov, or email nebraska.gov.